Top Residential Lots Buyers in Ohio

 Specific costs for 2025 include:

 • Transfer Tax (Conveyance Fee): The state-mandated rate is $1.00 per $1,000 (or $0.10 per $100) of the sale price.
-However, most Ohio counties exercise their right to charge an additional "permissive" fee.
-For example, in many metropolitan counties, the total rate is effectively $4.00 per $1,000 ($0.40 per $100).
+Most Ohio counties also impose an additional permissive fee, bringing the effective rate in many metro counties to approximately $4.00 per $1,000 ($0.40 per $100).

-• Attorney Fees: If hired, hourly rates for real estate counsel in Ohio currently average $235–$250 per hour.
+• Attorney Fees: If retained, real estate counsel in Ohio averages $235 to $250 per hour in 2025.

 Do I need a survey to sell my land in Ohio?